Soostone/cassy/README.md

 * Added a bunch of newtype wrappers to directly map to types Cassandra knows.
 These include `TAscii`, `TBytes`, `TInt`, `TUtf8` and some others.
+* A new `TTimeStamp` type makes it easier to have timestamps as Long-encoded columns.
 * Changed several methods in Basic and JSON modules to expect CasType column key values instead of concrete ByteString.
 * Added the useful `packCol` and `unpackCol` functions to smoothly handle column key type conversions when working with the Basic module.
+* There is now a `Retry` module for automatically retrying queries flexibly.
+Just pass any of your cassy operations to the retrying combinator and it will be retried in case of server-related failure.
+* There is now simple support for pagination of columns in wide rows, CPS-style.
+See the `paginate` function in `Database.Cassandra.Marshall`.
 * Made the Cas monad a simple type synonym for ReaderT CPool.
 * Added the `get_` metho to `JSON` to make it easier to discard key names and just get the column contents.